herrera-ignacio/cybersecurity-handbook/certs/ccna/osi/data-link/README.md

 ## VLANs: Virtual Local Area Networks

-Virtual 'Switches' inside the same physical Switch, so you can create a logical separation without the need of a physical one.
+Virtual 'Switches' (they can traverse Switches), so you can create a logical separation without the need of a physical one.

+A VLAN is a way to provide connectivity for subnets on a network, without making physical network changes.

+On a practical level, this both prevents certain devices from interacting and allows other to connect more efficiently.

 ### Advantages